thass0/spray/README.md

 ![Spray debugging itself](.assets/using_spray.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Spray debugging itself*

-Spray is a debugger mainly targeted at C code.
-Its goal is to minimize the amount of overhead that many debuggers introduce.
-In general, Spray's vision is to make it as easy as possible, to jump right in and to have you never think about your debugger.
+Spray is a debugger targeted at C code.
+It's aimed at a core set of debugging tasks, trying to make them as easy as possible.
+In general, all of Spray should comfortably fit into your head.
+This reduces the mental overhead of jumping right into your code, all the time.

-This means that Spray doesn't try to fulfill all needs.
+It also means that Spray doesn't try to fulfill *all* needs.
 It's inspired by the typical local debugging workflow that I find myself doing the most of.

 ## 🦾 Features